whtvrkaa/nuxt-micro/content/index.md

 image: /img/home-jumbotron.jpg
 heading: We are Innovate
-subheading: “We use our passion for innovation, to create new and disruptive retail focussed experiences and products, for Tesco customers and colleagues globally.”
+subheading: “We use our passion for innovation, to create new and disruptive retail focussed experiences and products, for Boots customers and colleagues globally.”
 subheading2: .
 mainpitch: